shingaridavesh/memoryandarchitecture/docs/DDR5.md

 | VREF | Present | Present | Not Present | Not Present | Not Present | Reference Voltage used for both CA and DQ lines |
 | VREFCA | Not Present | Not Present | Present | Present | Present | Reference Volatge for Control, Command and Address lines |
 | VREFDQ | Not Present | Not Present | Present | Not Present | Not Present | Reference Volatge for Data lines |

+#####VDD, VSS - DRAM Core Power Supply and Ground.
+1. This is used to power the core block logic in the DRAM for eg. Address Decoder, Banks etc.<br>
+2. As you can observe that with each generation, Voltage has been decreased leading to better power saving.

+#####VDDQ, VSSQ - DRAM DQ Power Supply and Ground.
+1. This is separate from VDD and VSS because isolating them improves noise immunity.<br>
+2. This is used to power the IO blocks which include the receiver, drivers etc.

+Following image shows the Core vs IO block on DDR4 (Taken from Micron DDR4 MT40A512M16)

+####VPP
+1. VPP is the DRAM Activation Power Supply.
+2. Up until DDR3, we had charge pump inside the DRAM devices but they were inefficient.
+So from DDR4 onwards, we have charge pump inside the DDR devices which are used to supplu power when activation command is issued.

+####VREFDQ and VREFCA
+1. DDR3 uses SSTL for both DQ and CA lines, and they use an external VREFDQ and VREFCA reference voltage which is VDD/2.
+2. DR4 use POD for DQ and SSTL for CA, and VREFCA is external pin and VREFDQ is internally generated.
+3. DDR5 uses POD for both DQ and CA, and VREFDQ and VREFCA is internally generated.

 ####Clock, Command and Control
 |  Pins  |      DDR4      |   DDR5    |   Comments    |